fastlane/docs/docs/best-practices/continuous-integration.md

 - [Azure DevOps](/best-practices/continuous-integration/azure-devops/) (formerly known as: Visual Studio Team Services)
 - [NeverCode](/best-practices/continuous-integration/nevercode/)

-## Two-step or Two-factor auth

-_fastlane_ fully supports 2-step verification and 2-factor authentication for logging in to your Apple ID and Apple Developer account. 🌟
+## Authentication with Apple services

+Several Fastlane actions communicate with Apple services that need authentication.
+This can post several challenges on CI:

+### Separate Apple ID for CI

-The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that doesn't have 2-factor auth enabled, with a long, randomly generated password.
-Additionally make sure the newly created Apple account has limited access to only the apps and resources it needs.
+The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that doesn't have 2-factor authentication enabled.

-Creating a separate Apple ID allows you to limit the permission scope, have a randomly generated password, and will make it much easier for you to set up CI using _fastlane_.
+Creating a separate Apple ID allows you to limit the permission scope (limited access to only the apps and resources it needs), have a long, randomly generated password, and will make it much more convenient for you to set up CI using _fastlane_.

+### Two-step or Two-factor auth

+_fastlane_ fully supports [2-factor authentication (2FA)](https://support.apple.com/en-us/HT204915) (and legacy [2-step verification (2SV)](https://support.apple.com/en-us/HT204152)) for logging in to your Apple ID and Apple Developer account. 🌟

+Note: Apple announced that as of February 27th 2019, it is enforcing 2-factor authentication on developer Apple IDs with the "Account Owner" role.

-### Security code and session
+#### Security code and session

 When your Apple account has 2-factor authentication (or 2-step verification) enabled, you will be asked to verify your identity by entering a security code.
 If you already have a trusted device configured for your account, then the code will appear on the device.
 If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.

-The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.
-The session should be valid for about one month, however there is no way to test this without actually waiting for over a month.
+The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`, which should be valid for about one month.

-### Use of application specific passwords and `spaceauth`
+#### Use of application specific passwords and `spaceauth`

-When you can not enter this token, as on a Continuous Integration system, you have to use other ways to log in:
+When you can not enter the security code manually, as on a Continuous Integration system, you have to use other ways to log in:

-#### Application specific passwords
+##### Application specific passwords

-If you want to upload builds to App Store Connect (actions `deliver` or `upload_to_app_store`) or TestFlight (actions `pilot`, `testflight` or `upload_to testflight`) from your CI machine, you need to generate an application specific password:
+If you want to upload builds to App Store Connect (actions `upload_to_app_store` and `deliver`) or TestFlight (actions `upload_to testflight`, `pilot` or `testflight`) from your CI machine, you need to generate an _application specific password_:

 1. Visit [appleid.apple.com/account/manage](https://appleid.apple.com/account/manage)
 1. Generate a new application specific password